drashti-a10/react-ai-poc/README.md

 # React AI Chat UI – POC
 This repository contains a **Proof of Concept (POC)** built as part of a Frontend Developer assignment for Baarez.
 The project demonstrates a chat-style UI built using React with a clean and responsive layout.
+ This UI will interact with a mocked backend API, simulating the experience of talking to the "Mini-Agent" from the backend POC.

 ## How to Use the Application
 1.Open the application in your browser using the live demo link or by running it locally.